Contact Information

 Please note the following important information:

-- If you are considering submitting an application, you MUST submit an SOI.
-Applications will ONLY be made available to entities that submit an SOI.
+- To be eligible to submit an application, you MUST have submitted an SOI for FY26.
+Applications will ONLY be made available to entities that have submitted an SOI.

 - Local match remains 9.51%

 - You MUST have an individual employed by your agency who has completed the Local Public Agency (LPA) Certification prior to submitting your application.
-The next LPA Certification will be held on Wednesday, April 17, 2024, in Casper.
-To register, click the link below:
+The next available LPA Certification and registration can be found at the link below.

 LPA Certification Registration

-Please contact LGC at (307) 777-4862 with any questions regarding Transportation Alternatives funding.
+Please contact the Local Programs Coordinator at (307) 777-4862 with any questions regarding Transportation Alternatives funding.

 Transportation Alternatives Program